mottzi/Vapor-Mist/MACRO_USAGE.md

 - Don't make network requests
 - Don't access relationships unless they're eager-loaded
 - Don't perform expensive computations

+### Note on Property Wrappers

+`@ExtraContext` is **not** a property wrapper - it's an attribute macro that serves as a marker.
+You can use it on computed properties without any special syntax.
+The macro simply identifies which properties to include in `contextExtras()`.

 ## Migration from Manual `contextExtras()`